jeffreyqdd/DeepQLearning/README.md

 - The next step is to improve upon the library.
 As of December 21, 2021, the original library is "archived" and will be deleted in future versions.

 **(No Date Yet) STEP 2 WIP**
-- I am going to take heavy inspiration from the open-source library [keras-rl](https://github.com/keras-rl/keras-rl).
+- I am going to take some inspiration from the open-source library [keras-rl](https://github.com/keras-rl/keras-rl).
 The library is built using state-of-the-art deep reinforcement algorithms.
+- Note: the library is difficult to understand.

 **(No Date Yet) STEP 3 WIP**
 - I am going to use my library to create board game AIs.